quelea-projection/quelea-projection.github.io/docs/Troubleshooting.md

 ## I cannot play YouTube videos

 Due to video encryption that seems to be added to more and more YouTube videos today, YouTube support has been removed by default in Quelea 2017.0.
-A possible work-around would be to use one of the many services that offers you to download YouTube videos and then add it to the schedule as a regular video.
-If you really need this feature, contact the developers in the discussion forum on how to re-enable it.
+An option would be to play the videos using the [website feature](Displaying_a_website "Displaying a website") (tip: use the "Embed" link).
+Another possible work-around would be to use one of the many services that offers you to download YouTube videos and then add it to the schedule as a regular video.
+If you really need this feature and are aware of the fact that most videos will not work, contact the developers in the discussion forum on how to re-enable it.

 -----